Guided Programs at The Leaf

 Lunches

-- Lunches are eaten outdoors in the Leaf, Park, and Zoo.
-During the winter months (November – April) accommodations may be made by advance request ONLY and are subject to availability.
+- Lunches are eaten outdoors at The Leaf, Park, and Zoo.
+During the winter months (November – April) indoor lunch spots may be available by prior request ONLY, subject to availabilty.

-- Outside food is not allowed in Gather.
-Food can be purchased in the restaurant and at various concessions located within the Zoo.
+- Outside food is not allowed in any restaurants.
+Food can be purchased in the restaurant and at various concessions located within the Park.

 After Your Program Has Been Booked

-- A confirmation of the date and time will be given to the booking teacher within five business days.
+- A confirmation of the date and time will be sent to the booking teacher within five to ten business days of submitting the booking request.

 - An invoice will be sent to the booking teacher, based on the numbers you have provided closer to your visit date.